iDC-NEU/NeutronStarLite/README.md

-This Repo contains part of the codes of NeutronStar, A Distributed GNN training system.
+NeutronStarLite contains part of the codes of NeutronStar, a distributed GNN training system.
+This repo is a simple version that contains only part of the C++ codes and a simple GCN example.

 ## Software dependency
 NeutronStar uses **MPI** for inter-process communication.

 A compiler supporting **OpenMP** and **C++11** features (e.g. lambda expressions, multi-threading, etc.) is required.

-LibTorch 1.5 with GPU support is required.
+**LibTorch 1.5** with GPU support is required.

 To build: